OpenEvalProject/evals/manuscripts/elife-95980/v1/manuscript.md

 ## Results

-## TRIB1 is expressed in human monocytes and is upregulated after in vivo mycobacterial antigen stimulation
+### TRIB1 is expressed in human monocytes and is upregulated after in vivo mycobacterial antigen stimulation

 To explore whether Tribble pseudokinase expression is modulated by mycobacterial antigen exposure in humans, we initially focused on CD14+ monocytes stimulated in vitro with Mtb protein derivative (PPD).
 This revealed that mycobacterial antigen exposure induced the expression of TRIB1 isoform transcripts but not TRIB2, which had the lowest baseline expression, nor TRIB3, observations consistent across monocytes from either active or latent TB individuals (Figure 1A–C).
 To determine whether Tribbles play a role in human responses in vivo, we turned to the transcriptomic profiles of biopsies from the site of a tuberculin skin test (TST), a routine clinical investigation repurposed into a mycobacterial antigen challenge model (Bell et al., 2016).
 This revealed baseline expression of TRIB1 in control saline injected tissue samples (Figure 1D).
 Exposure to tuberculin-induced robust induction of TRIB1 expression in TST reactions for both active and latent TB individuals (Figure 1D).
 A more modest increase was seen for TRIB2 (Figure 1E) but not for TRIB3 (Figure 1F; Pollara et al., 2021).

 ![Figure 1.](https://cdn.elifesciences.org/articles/95980/elife-95980-fig1-v1.jpg)

-**Figure 1.:** TRIB1 in human monocytes and tissues is elevated after mycobacterial antigen stimulation.(A–C) Expression of TRIB1, TRIB2, and TRIB3 transcripts in human CD14+ monocytes in patients with active or latent TB before and after 4 hr of Mtb protein derivative (PPD) stimulation in vitro.
+**Figure 1.:** (A–C) Expression of TRIB1, TRIB2, and TRIB3 transcripts in human CD14+ monocytes in patients with active or latent TB before and after 4 hr of Mtb protein derivative (PPD) stimulation in vitro.
 Each paired data point represents one individual, with active or latent TB (n = 9 and n = 7, respectively).
 Statistical significance determined by paired Wilcoxon tests. p values shown are: *p < 0.05 and **p < 0.01.
 (D–F) Expression of TRIB1, TRIB2, and TRIB3 within in saline injected human skin and from biopsies of the site of a tuberculin skin test (TST) in patients with active or latent TB.
 Each point represents one individual with bars for each group representing mean gene expression. n = 48 and 191 individuals with active or latent TB, respectively.
-Statistical significance determined via Kruskal–Wallis with multiple comparisons. p values shown are: ***p < 0.001 and ****p < 0.0001.Figure 1—source data 1.Figure 1A, left panel.Figure 1—source data 2.Figure 1A, right panel.Figure 1—source data 3.Figure 1B, left panel.Figure 1—source data 4.Figure 1B, right panel.Figure 1—source data 5.Figure 1C, left panel.Figure 1—source data 6.Figure 1C, right panel.Figure 1—source data 7.Figure 1D.Figure 1—source data 8.Figure 1E.Figure 1—source data 9.Figure 1F.
+Statistical significance determined via Kruskal–Wallis with multiple comparisons. p values shown are: ***p < 0.001 and ****p < 0.0001.

 Together these data reveal that TRIB1, and to a lesser extent TRIB2, expression is increased in response to both in vitro and in vivo mycobacterial antigen exposure in humans, independent of clinical TB disease grouping.
 We interpret these data as signifying a potential functional role for these pseudokinase in regulation of mycobacterial infections in vivo, and indicating the need for a tractable in vivo model of mycobacterial infection to study this further.

-## Zebrafish Tribbles isoforms share homology with their human and mouse counterparts and are expressed in immune cell populations
+### Zebrafish Tribbles isoforms share homology with their human and mouse counterparts and are expressed in immune cell populations

 To explore the functional role in vivo for Tribbles in the control of mycobacterial infections in vivo, we developed a zebrafish model of M. marinum infection and tools to manipulate tribbles expression.